Schlechtwetterfront/vue-dialogs/README.md

 ### Dialog Props

-Props can be passed to dialog components like any other components. `dialogs.show` passes on its second argument to the component
+Props can be passed to dialog components like any other components. `dialogs.from` passes on its second argument to the component

 ```ts
 import { defineComponent } from 'vue';